Rutu136/Comp4050-Project-Management/Project_Charter.markdown

 ---

-\[Provide information on how the development and distribution of the Project Charter Template up to the final point of approval was controlled and tracked.
-Use the table below to provide the version number, the author implementing the version, the date of the version, the name of the person approving the version, the date that particular version was approved, and a brief description of the reason for creating the revised version.\]

 | Verison Number | Implemented By | Revision Date | Approved By | Approval Date | Reason |
 |----------|----------|----------|----------|----------|----------|
 | 1.0 | Rutu Barvaliya  | September 26, 2023 | Dharmit Anghan | 2023-09-27 | Added Introduction |